-Most of those advertisements are scams which sell expensive digital products and charge your credit card on a continuing basis.
+Most of those advertisements are scams selling expensive digital products and charging your credit card continuously.
 They can also be difficult to cancel, and you may be left with several hundred or thousands of dollars in charges on your credit cards, and nothing of value in return.

 Give Yourself Time

-One last note: Most home based businesses take time before you can start generating sustainable income.
-I recommend having a fall back plan, or starting yoru business in the evenings and weekends until you can generate enough income to go full-time.
-In the mean time, I recommend looking into unemployment benefits, which are available to those who separate from the military.
+One last note: Most home-based businesses take time before you can start generating sustainable income.
+I recommend having a fallback plan, or starting your business in the evenings and weekends until you can generate enough income to go full-time.
+In the meantime, I recommend looking into unemployment benefits, which are available to those who separate from the military.

 Best of luck, and thanks for your service.